salesforce-ux/design-system-ios/README.md

 ### Setup

-To use the SLDS library in Swift, create a bridging header.
+To use the SLDS library in Swift, create a bridging header:

-1. slds-bridging-header.h:

 ```objc